kashing1999/notes/AI.md

 - Thus, we can restrict our investigations for each perceptron
 ### What can Perceptrons Represent
 - Only functions which are linearly seperable can by represented by a perceptron
-- The dimensionality of function space is equal to the number of inputs, which wil;l typically be higher than 2!
+- The dimensionality of function space is equal to the number of inputs, which will typically be higher than 2
 - Seperation in this case is by a hyperplane of (dimensionality-1)
 #### Linear Seperability
 - Linear separability is a property of two sets of points